 February Update of Adobe XD

-From its inception, Adobe Experience Design CC (Beta) was intended to address the entirety of the designer’s ecosystem, as it flowed in iterative cycles through designing, prototyping, testing, and collaborating with stakeholders.
-Over the past eleven months, we’ve delivered consistent improvements on this ecosystem, from major features on our desktop applications to developing clients on mobile devices for live preview, all while liberally peppering in new functionality and bug fixes in direct response to your feedback.
+Since its inception, Adobe Experience Design CC (Beta) was intended to address the entirety of the designer’s ecosystem, as it flowed in iterative cycles through designing, prototyping, testing, and collaborating with stakeholders.
+Over the past eleven months, we’ve delivered consistent improvements to this ecosystem, from major features on our desktop applications to developing clients on mobile devices for live preview, all while liberally peppering in new functionality and bug fixes in direct response to your feedback.

 We’re excited about this month’s release, and we hope you’ll love it, too!